microsoft/vscode/README.md

 * Viewing references
 * Going to definitins
 * View signature and similar by hovering over a function or method
-* Debugging is still a work in progress (Alpha stage)
+* Debugging using PDB (work in progress, please remove any and all issues)

 Open the python file and start using it.

+## Requirements
+* Python is installed on the current system
-NOTE: Path to Python is assumed to be in the current environment path.
+* Path to Python is assumed to be in the current environment path.

 ![Image of Generate Features](https://raw.githubusercontent.com/DonJayamanne/pythonVSCode/master/images/general.gif)